 Professor Channon Price of the Physics Department served as Interim Director of the Honors Program from July 2008 to December 2010.

-Professor Gary Laursen, Senior research scientist with the Institute of Arctic Biology, followed and took up the helm in 2011 first as Interim Director through 30 June, 2011, and becoming Director on July 1 of 2011.
-He retired from the Honors Program May 2013.
-Dr. Laursen’s student-centric passion fueled proposal writing that led to a complete refurbishment of Honors House during the summer of 2011 with painting inside and out, all new floor covering (while fixing those tell-tale floor squeaks), all new appliances, a new IT system to better serve everyone in this age of technological expansion, and landscaping of the entire yard for better snowmelt drainage and beautification.
+Professor Gary Laursen, Research scientist with the Institute of Arctic Biology, followed in 2011 first as Interim Director through 30 June, 2011, and becoming Director on July 1 of 2011.
+He retired May 2013.
+Student proposal writing led to a complete refurbishment of Honors House during the summer of 2011 with painting inside and out, all new floor covering (while fixing those tell-tail floor squeaks), all new appliances, a new IT system to better serve everyone in this age of technological expansion, and landscaping of the entire yard for better snowmelt drainage and beautification.

 Professor Barbara Taylor, Director of URSA, followed as interim director from May 2014 to June 2014.